amplication/docs/docs/getting-started/amplicationignore.md

 When you work with Amplication to generate code, Amplication re-generates the code without affecting your custom files.

-However, to allow you greater contol,  Amplication has provided the `.amplicationignore` file to ensure that selected files are ignored.
+However, to allow you greater control,  Amplication has provided the `.amplicationignore` file to ensure that selected files are ignored.

 ## Using `.amplicationignore` to ignore your files

 The `.amplicationignore` file must be in the root of the git repository.

 ```bash
 /node_modules/**